letitcrash/drvco/README.md

 # Application structure

 ### API
 Minimal Phoenix 1.4 application with no ecto, no HTML, no Webpack.
+Requests data from *Footaball.Service.Store* module to serve over HTTP in JSON and Protobuff formats.

 ### FootballService
-Supervised GenServer (Store module) starts with application and loading initial state from csv file parser (CsvParser module).
-Protocol Buffers transfomation is handled in Proto module
+GenServer *Store module* provides client API to access football statistics data.
+Starts supervised with application and loads initial state from *CsvParser* module.
+Protocol Buffers transfomations and encoding are handled in *Proto* module with *Proto.Messages* declaing definitions. *Jason* external libary provides API to encode data in JSON fromat.